opentechinstitute/commotion-docs/commotionwireless.net/about/faq/index.md

 <p>Running network applications on a local mesh network is very similar to running applications on the Internet or any local area network (LAN), and requires at a minimum a local server hosting the app or service.
 That service can then be advertised between Commotion mesh routers so people connecting to the network can find that application or service.
 OTI is working on a guides on how to set up an application server for various applications and provide those services on a Commotion mesh network.
 Preliminary instructions for some applications is available on our <a href="https://wiki.commotionwireless.net/doku.php?id=development_resources:application_server:start">developer wiki</a>.</p>

 <h3>Please explain the cell phone component of this project: does it use sim cards, Skype, or another technique?</h3>
 <p>The network will interconnect via Wi-Fi with Wi-Fi-enabled smartphones, and via GSM with standard mobile phones.
-If VOIP services are available on the internet or locally, users may place calls using Skype, Jitsy, or local VoIP services.
+If VOIP services are available on the Internet or locally, users may place calls using Skype, Jitsy, or local VoIP services.
 Otherwise, users may place calls to other phones on the Commotion network if there is a nearby Commotion enabled GSM device.</p>

 <h2>Development</h2>